aperauch/VMC-on-AWS-App-Portal/README.md

 ## Integrations
 1. NS1 for DNS management
 2. NSX VMC AWS Integration API for public IP management
-3. NSX VMC Policy API for all other managment aspects
+3. NSX VMC Policy API for all other management aspects
 4. LDAP integration with Windows Active Directory for domain user account login and session management

 ## Technologies Used